Do you have ADHD — or suspect you might?

 How long are your sessions?

-After our initial session, all follow-up sessions are 50 minutes.
+After our initial session, all follow-up sessions are 1 hour.
 If you’d like to arrange longer sessions, drop me a message.

 Do you accept funding through Access to Work?